Pay

 Frequently asked questions

 Automatically, when you certify a pay application.
-It's held on the rate and cap set on your head contract, calculated off the certified amount, and added to the running held-to-date balance, so the total held is always right without a manual deduction each period.
+It's held on the rate and cap set on your prime contract, calculated off the certified amount, and added to the running held-to-date balance, so the total held is always right without a manual deduction each period.

 On the milestones you agreed.
 The release schedule shows substantial completion, a set proportion of what's held, and the warranty period, which releases the remainder.
 You can also raise a manual release at any time.